aiidateam/aiida-core/docs/source/howto/codes.rst

 The parsing step occurs after the calculation has finished running and all the relevant outputs have been retrieved.
 It is an optional step that allows you to extract relevant information from the output files and store it into AiiDA nodes in formats that are easier and quicker to query and analyze.
-The way to implement this is by extending the base |Parser| class as you can see below:
+To parse retrieved files into nodes that can be stored in the database, one should implement the |Parser| class:

 .. code-block:: python
    :linenos: